ryan-k-miller/ryan-k-miller.github.io/index.md

 _Associate Business Intelligence Developer_
 - June 2019- Present
 - Developed SQL Query Generator tool using Python's pandas and dash packages reducing the time to write simple to medium-complexity SQL queries by 80-95%
--	Automating ETL process using Python to allow for seamless updates to Power BI dashboards, reducing manual work for data analysts by over 10 hours a month
+-	Automated ETL process using Python to allow for seamless updates to Power BI dashboards, reducing manual work for data analysts by over 10 hours a month
+- Automated data preparation and separation using both Python and Excel's Power and VBA for multiple departments, removing dozens of hours of work a month
 -	Developing reports in Style Studio with backend DB2 and SQL Server queries for regional KPI monitoring
--	Extracting and cleansing data from over 100 different files with 1.25 million rows of data using Excel Power Query and VBA
 -	Creating interactive dashboards in Power BI for KPI monitoring, reducing the need for manual correspondence with customers

 ### SWC Technology Partners